A Quiet Life (February)

 February 2020 (2-29 February) see the Resource Pack PDF for full details including weekly subthemes and daily prompts and Bible readings.
+See the Discussion Group Questions PDF to see the material adapted for small groups.

 Last month we thought about our senses and read the Bible looking for the sights, sounds, smells, tastes, and other details we often miss.
 This February, as we approach the day of contemplation ‘Ash Wednesday', we are going to try a contrasting approach.
 Instead of looking to fill in the picture, looking for what is present — we want to change our focus to consider what is absent.
 What’s going on in the pauses, the gaps, the information conspicuous by its absence, in what’s left unsaid?
 What happens when we read the Bible alive to the quietness it contains, the mysteries.
 We also want to think about quietness more widely.
 Christians for thousands of years have used contemplative silence as part of their spiritual practice.
 The Bible often encourages living ‘a quiet life’.
 What does that look like?
 Being withdrawn?
 Solitary?
 Dull?
 Not necessarily…